 A good portion of our personal information that’s floating around the internet is sadly the info that we voluntarily publish on platforms like Facebook, Instagram, LinkedIn, and others.

 The extreme version of this kind of privacy tip is to tell you to just delete your social media accounts.
-That takes a special kind of person and if that’s you, you know who you are.
+That takes a special kind of person and most people aren’t willing to go this far.

 Step 8: Use a Privacy-Focused Internet Browser

-When I surf the internet, I go between using both Firefox and Brave.
+When I surf the internet, I go between using both Firefox and Brave (although I’ve had to do a hack to watch Netflix using Brave).
 I’ve configured Firefox in a way that I’m comfortable with, but the advantage of Brave is that it offers incredible privacy right out of the box.

-Part of being invisible online is stopping services like Google, Facebook and advertisers from following you all around the internet.
+Part of limiting your digital footprint is stopping services like Google, Facebook and advertisers from following you all around the internet.
 Brave does that and, as a result, actually speeds up most websites since they don’t have to load these trackers.

 Best of all, Brave is a free download with a bunch of other features I won’t dive into here.